-Asian shares mixed ahead of US inflation, Lunar New Year
+Global shares mostly higher ahead of US inflation data

-TOKYO – Asian shares were mixed Wednesday with investors adopting a wait-and-see stance ahead of Lunar New Year holidays and the release of U.S. inflation data.
+TOKYO – Global shares were mostly higher Wednesday as investors awaited the release of U.S. inflation data.
+Trading was winding down in China ahead of the Lunar New Year holidays.

 Continue Reading Below